tigerbeetle/tigerbeetle/docs/reference/requests/create_transfers.md

 must be zero.

-It's possible to import [pending](../transfer.md#flagspending) transfers with a user-defined timestamp, but since it's not driven by the real-time clock, it cannot define a timeout for automatic expiration.
+It's possible to import [pending](../transfer.md#flagspending) transfers with a user-defined timestamp, but since it's not driven by the cluster clock, it cannot define a timeout for automatic expiration.
 In those cases, the [two-phase post or rollback](../../coding/two-phase-transfers.md) must be done manually.